cypress-io/cypress-documentation/source/guides/references/best-practices.md

 **What should I do then?**

 Simple.
-Start your web server before running Cypress.
-That's it!
+Start your web server before running Cypress and kill it after it completes.

+Are you trying to run in CI?

+We have {% url 'examples showing you how to start and stop your webserver' continuous-integration#Booting-Your-Server %}.